Who can deposit data to the Repository

 - Sponsorship information and grant IDs

-- Link your dataset deposit to all sources of funding and sponsorship that directly relate to the research that produced the dataset.
+- Link your data deposit to all sources of funding and sponsorship that directly relate to the research that produced the data.

 - Information on file formats:

-- You need to list all file formats present in your dataset.
+- You need to list all file formats present in your data.

 - If applicable, the same data can be provided in both proprietary and non-proprietary (open) formats.